Hawaii's Reverse Mortgage Specialist!

 -You must speak with a HUD approved counselor before obtaining a reverse mortgage to determine if the product is suitable for your needs.
 The counseling sessions will help you understand how the loan works.

--You must upkeep property taxes, homeowner's insurance, basic home maintenance
+-You must remain current on all property taxes, homeowner's insurance, and basic home maintenance.
+Otherwise you risk default or foreclosure.

-- Counseling.
-HUD requires that you received third-party counseling from a HUD-approved agency
+2.Counseling - HUD requires that you receive third-party counseling from a HUD-approved agency

 How Much Can I Borrow?